datopian/playbook/support/README.md

 ## Roles

-Client support is run as a project (an “internal” project**.
+Client support is run as a project (an “internal” project).
 It is staffed based on required capacity, with clear assignment of roles and responsibility.

-### Product owner
+### Product Owner

 As per the normal role of Product Owner at Datopian, the Product Owner represents the needs of the client, and is accountable for the value delivered via customer support at Datopian.